Canadian Writers' Contest Calendar

 Started in 1995 by Wordwrights Canada's Susan Ioannou, who published the issues through 1998, The Canadian Writers' Contest Calendar passed to Mekler & Deahl, Publishers.
 In 2002, the publication was acquired by White Mountain Publications.
 In short, each edition contains approximately 80 pages of detailed information on Canadian writing contests, awards and prizes, organized month by month according to their deadline dates.
 This reference makes much-needed information available for writers and gives them an incentive to polish and disseminate their work.
 By promoting the contests it also helps our literary magazines to stay afloat.

-This will be our sixteenth year doing the Contest Calendar.
+This will be our 20th year doing the Contest Calendar.

 We try to post new contests, or changes in deadline dates on the Updates page through the year.
 The link for the submission of contest information is here.
 Choose the most convenient format, or copy the form into the body of an email and send it to us.